SkarnKain/Super-Meat-Boy-JS-Remake/README.md

 # Super-Meat-Boy-JS-Remake

-Remake of Super Meat Boy entirely made with JavaScript
+Remake of Super Meat Boy entirely made with JavaScript using Daniel Shiffman's tutoriels and coding challenge to learn object oriented programming and P5.js

 INCLUDING :
   - Self made Super Meat Boy like physics engine, including :